 The dorms are subsidized by the government, and rents are therefore substantially lower than for comparable units on the private market.
-Rent prices, which range from €246 to €391, are based on two factors: room dimensions and the date of construction or renovation.
+Rent prices, which range from \in 265 to \in 410, are based on two factors: room dimensions and the date of construction or renovation.
 Internet access is included as part of the rental contract for all units.

-Please be aware that you will be signing a room lease with the Studentenwerk (Freiburg dorm administration) for an entire year.
-Your lease will run from September 1, 2016, to August 31, 2017.
+Please be aware that you will be signing a room lease with the Studierendenwerk (Freiburg dorm administration) for an entire year.
+Your lease will run from September 1, 2018, to August 31, 2019.
 Consequently, you are liable for twelve full months of rent.

 You are not allowed to sublet or share your dorm room at any time during the program, and you do not have the option of moving out of the dorms and into private (rental) housing.
 Moving out of the assigned dorm room is only possible under exceptional circumstances.
-Once you are in Freiburg, please do not hesitate to contact the Resident Director or Associate Director to discuss any problems with your housing situation.
+Once you are in Freiburg, please do not hesitate to contact the Resident Director or Program Director to discuss any problems with your housing situation.

 If you wish to leave Freiburg soon after the summer semester ends in July, AYF can arrange on your behalf to sublet your room to a student enrolled in the university's International Summer Language Course held in August.
-In late May or early June 2016, you will receive a letter from the Studentenwerk asking whether you intend to keep your room through August or would prefer to sublet it.
+In late May or early June 2019, you will receive a letter from the Studierendenwerk asking whether you intend to keep your room through August or would prefer to sublet it.
 There will be an AYF group meeting at that time to explain the subletting procedures to you.

-The first rent payment is scheduled to be withdrawn on or shortly after September 15, 2016.
-In addition, a $\leq 21$ processing fee is levied by the Studentenwerk when you move in.
-In addition to paying rent, dorm residents are required to make a $\leq 400$ security deposit.
+The first rent payment is scheduled to be withdrawn on or shortly after September 15, 2018.
+In addition, a €25 processing fee is levied by the Studierendenwerk when you move in.
+In addition to paying rent, dorm residents are required to make a €400 security deposit (€500 if you opt for an efficiency apartment).
 The security deposit is due at the end of September and will be collected in a separate withdrawal from your Volksbank account.
 This will be followed a few days later by the withdrawal of your rent payment for the month of October.
-In other words, there will be three separate withdrawals within about two and a half weeks totaling anywhere from $\leq 903$ to $\leq 1,079$ for expenses related to your dorm room rental.
+In other words, there will be three separate withdrawals within about two and a half weeks totaling anywhere from €955 to €1,345 for expenses related to your dorm room rental.
 Please keep this in mind when planning how and when to transfer funds into your Volksbank Freiburg account.
-When you move out, there will be another $\leq 10$ fee for processing the return of your security deposit, minus any possible deductions for damages.
+When you move out, your security deposit will be returned to you, minus possible deductions for damages.